Azure/azure-sdk/docs/ios/implementation.md

 ### Distributed tracing

-Distributed tracing is not common within the mobile ecosystem, so we don't expect that consumers will implement distributed tracing within a mobile app.
-However, the consumer should not be prevented from implementing distributed tracing if they so desire.

-> TODO: What would we need to do to enable distributed tracing?
+Distributed tracing is uncommon in a mobile context.
+If you feel like you need to support distributed tracing, contact the [Azure SDK mobile team](mailto:azuresdkmobileteam@microsoft.com) for advice.

 ### Testing

+> TODO: Document how to write good tests with the existing XCTest framework.
 > TODO: Say something about mocking of the requests and how to design for it.

 {% include refs.md %}